Eluned Morgan (author)

-Eluned Morgan (20 March 1870 – 29 December 1938), was a Welsh-language author from Patagonia.
+Eluned Morgan (20 March 1870 – 29 December 1938) was a Welsh-language Argentinian author from Patagonia.
 She was raised in Y Wladfa, a Welsh colony in Patagonia, and was taught to speak both Welsh and Spanish.
 Her father eventually enrolled her in Dr Williams' School in Wales, where she had to learn the English language.
 She led student protests against the school's English-only policy, which prohibited the use of Welsh by its students.

 As a writer, Morgan is primarily remembered for two travel books which described journeys to Patagonia and to the Andes.
 Her book Dringo'r Andes also covered in detail the relations between different ethnic groups.
 Otherwise, Morgan is remembered for writing a history of the Incas.

 After spending a few decades in Wales, Morgan returned to Patagonia in 1918.
 She spend the rest of her life there.

 Biography

 Morgan was born aboard the ship Myfanwy in the Bay of Biscay.
 The ship was en route from Great Britain to Patagonia in South America.
 She was the daughter of Lewis Jones who gave his name to the city of Trelew, in Chubut Province, Argentina.

 Her father's family name was Jones, but she received the surname Morgan at her christening.
 She was raised in the Welsh colony of Y Wladfa in Patagonia.
 She was educated at a Welsh school operated there by Richard Jones Berwyn.
 She learned to speak Welsh and Spanish, but not English.

 Morgan first visited Wales in 1885.
 In 1888, Morgan was sent by her father, Lewis Jones, from Patagonia to be educated at Dr Williams School in Dolgellau.
 In the Welsh colony in Patagonia, education was through the medium of Welsh.
 In Wales itself, English was used in schools due to the demands of the community and the use of Welsh was discouraged, including by the use of the controversial Welsh Not.
 Eluned arrived in Wales speaking Welsh and Spanish and very little, if any, English.
 Winnie Ellis, sister of the Meirioneth MP, T. E. Ellis, who would translate for her from English, recalls her as 'walking like a prince'.
 According to Ellis, Morgan stood out with her dark skin and eyes.

 Upon arriving at the school, Morgan led a procession out of the class in protest at the English-only policy and attitude of the school.
 The dispute was only settled when Michael D. Jones, the founder of the Welsh colony in Patagonia, traveled from Bala to mediate.